Azure-Samples/app-service-maf-workflow-travel-agent-dotnet/README.md

-# App Service Agent Framework Travel Planner With WebJob
+# App Service Microsoft Agent Framework Multi-Agent Workflow Travel Planner With WebJob

-A demonstration of building asynchronous, long-running AI applications using the [Microsoft Agent Framework](https://learn.microsoft.com/en-us/agent-framework/overview/agent-framework-overview) on Azure App Service.
-This sample showcases **multi-agent workflows** with specialized AI agents, server-side persistent agents with conversation threads, background processing with Service Bus, and state management with Cosmos DB.
+A demonstration of building asynchronous, long-running AI applications using **multi-agent workflows** with the [Microsoft Agent Framework](https://learn.microsoft.com/en-us/agent-framework/overview/agent-framework-overview) on Azure App Service.
+This sample showcases **code-generated multi-agent orchestration** with 6 specialized AI agents, external API integrations (weather, currency), and background processing with Service Bus and Cosmos DB.

+> **🆕 What's Different?**
+> This sample demonstrates **advanced multi-agent patterns** with code-generated workflow orchestration, whereas the [original single-agent sample](https://github.com/Azure-Samples/app-service-agent-framework-travel-agent-dotnet-webjob) uses a single Foundry-portal agent.
+This version creates 6 specialized agents in code (Currency Converter, Weather Advisor, Local Knowledge, Itinerary Planner, Budget Optimizer, Coordinator) that collaborate through a 4-phase workflow with parallel and sequential execution.

-See the blog post for more details: [Build Long-Running AI Agents on Azure App Service with Microsoft Agent Framework](https://techcommunity.microsoft.com/blog/appsonazureblog/build-long-running-ai-agents-on-azure-app-service-with-microsoft-agent-framework/4463159)
+See the original blog post for context on getting started: [Build Long-Running AI Agents on Azure App Service with Microsoft Agent Framework](https://techcommunity.microsoft.com/blog/appsonazureblog/build-long-running-ai-agents-on-azure-app-service-with-microsoft-agent-framework/4463159)

-> **NOTE!**
+> **Architecture Note:**
-> This demo is an alternative that uses WebJobs to the in-process background service approach demonstrated in [this similar repository](https://github.com/Azure-Samples/app-service-agent-framework-travel-agent-dotnet).
-WebJobs are a great alternative for background processing in App Service, providing better separation of concerns, independent restarts, and dedicated logging.
+> Like the original sample, this uses WebJobs for background processing on App Service, providing better separation of concerns, independent restarts, and dedicated logging.
 To learn more about WebJobs on App Service, see the [Azure App Service WebJobs documentation](https://learn.microsoft.com/azure/app-service/overview-webjobs).

 ## Multi-Agent Architecture